-Two ways to enable Responsive Design View mode:
+There are three ways to enable Responsive Design View mode:

-- Select "Responsive Design View" from the Web Developer submenu in the Firefox Menu (or Tools menu if you display the menu bar or are on Mac OS X)
+- Select "Responsive Design View" from the Web Developer submenu in the Firefox Menu (or Tools menu if you display the menu bar or are on OS X)

-Three ways to switch off Responsive Design View:
+and three ways to switch off Responsive Design View:

 - Select the "Responsive Design View" menu item again

-- Click the "close" button in the top-left corner of the window.
+- Click the "close" button in the top-left corner of the window

 You can resize the content area in one of two ways: